Jango73/CuteGit/README.md

 * Simple pull
 * Simple push
 * Refresh view
+* Modify a commit message

 ## Things to fix

 * 'Expand all' and 'collapse all' buttons
+* Correctly view files at root folder
+* Prevent crashes in qabstractitemmodel.cpp

 ## Things to do